-This winter was a rough one for us in many ways.
-Living in a camper in a South Dakota winter is simply not ideal but we didn’t have much of a choice.
+We’ve had many rough winters in the past decade.
+When we were living in a camper in a South Dakota winter it was not ideal but we didn’t have much of a choice.
 Thankfully we are finally in a better situation and we can look back now at what we learned from our experiences.

-In case you ever had to go through a situation where you have no running water (which I think we should all be prepared to do because you just simply never know, no matter where you live!) here are some tips on how to make it through until you have water again.
+In case you ever had to go through a situation where you have no running water (which I think we should all be prepared to do because you just simply never know, no matter where you live!) here are some tips on how how to live without running water, to make it through until you have water again.

 Stock up on bottled water.

 This is my number one priority on planning for no water now.
 Why couldn’t you just melt snow, or get water from somewhere else?